ACADEMIC INFORMATION AND POLICIES

 It is the student’s responsibility to ensure that courses taken meet degree requirements.
 Courses taken without a graduate program coordinator’s permission may not be approved for a degree program.
-All students accepted by the Division of Graduate Studies must follow a program approved by a graduate program coordinator.
+All students accepted by the Office of Graduate Admissions must follow a program approved by a graduate program coordinator.
 Substitute courses may replace required courses only if approved by the appropriate graduate coordinator.

 General Program Information

-For courses offered, consult the university website, using the Open/Close system, or the Division of Graduate Studies at (203) 837-8243.
+For courses offered, consult the university website, using the Open/Close system, or contact the Office of Graduate Admissions at (203) 837-8243.

 Students are encouraged to register early – at least one month prior to the start of the semester or the summer session – to help ensure that the course(s) they plan to take will meet the minimal enrollment requirement and will actually be taught.